hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>When
-the connected products are «connected» to the production systems already in the production phase they allow having data that make available the possibility to modify the PROCESSES.
-When the connected product is added with a processing capacity (even minimal) these become Connected and Intelligent products.
+<p>When the connected products are «connected» to a production system that already operates in a production phase, they allow the product to access data that enables the connected products to modify the PROCESSES.
+When the connected product is added with a processing abilities (even minimal) these become Connected and Intelligent products.
 So we enter the Smart product range: SMART PRODUCT = CONNECTION + INTELLIGENCE.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>But
-when can we say that Smart Products change companies and competition?
-When on the basis of intelligent and connected products, there is a SMART PRODUCT ECOSYSTEM - A network of intelligent products that put the result of their respective processing capacity online to create new services and new value for users.</p>
+<p>But when can we say that Smart Products change companies and competition?
+When, there is a SMART PRODUCT ECOSYSTEM - A network of intelligent products that put the result of their respective processing capacity online to create new services and new value for users.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>In
-2015 the “How Smart, Connected Products Are Transforming Companies” by Michael
-E. Porter and James E. Heppelmann appeared on the Harward Business Review HBR, dedicated to the perspectives of the Internet of Things in terms of developing smart products that change companies while the previous year the same authors published “How Smart, Connected Products Are Transforming Competition” which analyzed the impact on competition of Smart Product development companies.&nbsp;</p>
+<p>In 2015 the “How Smart, Connected Products Are Transforming Companies” by Michael E. Porter and James E. Heppelmann appeared on the Harward Business Review HBR, dedicated to the perspectives of the Internet of Things in terms of developing smart products that change companies while the previous year the same authors published “How Smart, Connected Products Are Transforming Competition” which analyzed the impact of competition of Smart Product development companies. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->